VanessaSFerreira/gettingandcleaningdatacourseproject/README.md

  	  d.Uses descriptive activity names to name the activities in the data set
  	  e.Appropriately labels the data set with descriptive variable names.
     Finally, it will create two tidy data sets and save in your R working environment.
-   2. tidyData.csv -> Data set summarized inder to creates a independent tidy data set with the average of each variable for each activity and each subject.
+   2. tidyData.txt -> Data set summarized inder to creates a independent tidy data set with the average of each variable for each activity and each subject.
    3. CodeBook.md -> A code book that describes the variables and the data.